 Is your AP Biology course “post-curriculum shift?”

 Of course it is.
-I couldn’t possibly be teaching it if it wasn’t (actually, there are probably still some folks out there who have convinced themselves that they can just keep teaching the same old course in the new era).
+I couldn’t possibly be teaching it if it wasn’t (actually, there are still plenty of folks out there who have convinced themselves that they can just keep teaching the same old course in the new era).

 What is your preferred sequence of instruction?

-The one that is demonstrated on this website is my sequence of instruction.
-But that doesn’t mean that it should be your sequence, too.
+The ones that are demonstrated on this website are my sequences of instruction.
+But that doesn’t mean that they should be your sequences, too.
 There is no such thing as a “better” or “worse” sequence, as long as you have a clear narrative flow to your course that is obvious to your students.

 What textbooks do you use?